cosdata/cosdata/README.md

 We welcome contributions from the community!
 Whether it's _fixing a bug_, _improving documentation_, or building _new features_—every bit helps.

+For full guidelines (coding standards, commit messages, CI checks), please see our [CONTRIBUTING.md](CONTRIBUTING.md) If you have any questions, feel free to open an issue or join the discussion on [Discord](https://discord.gg/WbSbXYWvta).
+We can’t wait to collaborate with you!

-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) guide to get started.
+Please read our  guide to get started.

 <br>